Integra LifeSciences (IART)

 6. Revenue Growth

 Reviewing a company’s long-term sales performance reveals insights into its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Any business can have short-term success, but a top-tier one grows for years.
 Over the last five years, Integra LifeSciences grew its sales at a tepid 3.6% compounded annual growth rate.
-This was below our standard for the healthcare sector and is a tough starting point for our analysis.
+This fell short of our benchmark for the healthcare sector and is a rough starting point for our analysis.

 We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Integra LifeSciences’s organic revenue was flat.
-Because this number is lower than its two-year revenue growth, we can see that some mixture of acquisitions and foreign exchange rates boosted its headline results.
+Over the last two years, Integra LifeSciences’s organic revenue averaged 2.4% year-on-year growth.
+Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.

-This quarter, Integra LifeSciences’s revenue grew by 5.6% year on year to $402.1 million, missing Wall Street’s estimates.
-Company management is currently guiding for a 2.9% year-on-year decline in sales next quarter.
+This quarter, Integra LifeSciences’s revenue fell by 1.7% year on year to $434.9 million but beat Wall Street’s estimates by 1%.
+Company management is currently guiding for flat sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 4.8% over the next 12 months.
-Although this projection suggests its newer products and services will catalyze better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 2.4% over the next 12 months, similar to its two-year rate.
+This projection is underwhelming and implies its newer products and services will not accelerate its top-line performance yet.

 7. Operating Margin

-In Q3, Integra LifeSciences generated an operating margin profit margin of 2.9%, down 3.7 percentage points year on year.
-This contraction shows it was less efficient because its expenses grew faster than its revenue.
+This quarter, Integra LifeSciences generated an operating margin profit margin of 5.3%, down 9.2 percentage points year on year.
+This contraction shows it was less efficient because its expenses increased relative to its revenue.

 8. Earnings Per Share